MyNameIsAl/mkdocs_test_2/docs/index.md

-This site contains the project documentation for the `calculator` project that is a toy module used in the Real Python tutorial
+This site contains the updated project documentation for the `calculator` project that is a toy module used in the Real Python tutorial
 [Build Your Python Project Documentation With MkDocs](